Chiral Sachdev-Ye model: Integrability and chaos of anyons in 1+1d: Uniform interaction: an integrable point

 up to constant shifts of the boson fields $\widetilde{\theta}_{\eta\eta'}$, which allows us to derive the semion two-point function defined in Eq. (\ref{eq:semion-2p-dup}).
 First, by noting that the fermion basis $d_{\pm,\rho/\sigma}=e^{i\frac{\pm\widetilde{\theta}_{++}\pm\widetilde{\theta}_{+-}\pm\widetilde{\theta}_{-+}\pm\widetilde{\theta}_{--}}{2}}$, we find the fermion correlation from the Wick's theorem for bosons as

 for any $\zeta=\pm$ and $\alpha=\rho,\sigma$.
-Besides, all the correlations between different fermion species $d_{\pm,\rho/\sigma}$ are zero, since the fermion number of each species is conserved.
+In addition, all the correlations between different fermion species $d_{\pm,\rho/\sigma}$ are zero, since the fermion number of each species is conserved.
 Therefore, the semion two-point function of the original model in Eq. (\ref{eq:LN=2M=2}) is given by

 Note that the semion correlation between different copies $j\neq k$ vanishes, which is consistent with the charge conservation in each copy of our model.
 In addition, we see that all the free fermion velocities $u_{\eta\eta'}$ contribute to the semion correlations, implying a fragmentation of the semions excitations.